Calibration and Correctness of Language Models for Code: Acknowledgments

 \section{Acknowledgments}

-We acknowledge the Intelligence Advanced Research Projects Agency (IARPA) under contract W911NF20C0038 for partial support of this work, as well as the National Science Foundation, under CISE SHF MEDIUM 2107592.
+We acknowledge partial support for this work by the Intelligence Advanced Research Projects Agency (IARPA) under contract W911NF20C0038, the National Science Foundation under CISE SHF MEDIUM 2107592, the European Research Council (ERC grant agreement 851895), and the German Research Foundation (ConcSys, DeMoCo, and QPTest projects).
+Devanbu was supported by a Humboldt Research Award\footnote{\url{https://www.humboldt-foundation.de/en/connect/explore-the-humboldt-network/singleview/1226147/prof-dr-premkumar-t-devanbu}}.
 Our conclusions do not necessarily reflect the position or the policy of our sponsors and no official endorsement should be inferred.